How to Pack Dishes and Fine China Without Breaking Plates

 We frequently hear from our storage customers that the kitchen is easily the most challenging room to pack when moving.
-Here are some tips we’ve gathered to help you pack dishes and fine china.
+Here are some tips we’ve gathered to help you pack dishes for moving day.

 To make sure your dishes and fine china arrive at their next destination in one piece, you may want more than a few recycled boxes and a month’s worth of Sunday papers.